 “Payment Schedule” means the pre-authorized payments that you schedule to occur on a specific date or a recurring set of dates.

-“Prepaid Account” means either (1) an account directly or indirectly established through an employer for recurring electronic payment of an individual’s wages, salary, or other employee compensation or (2) an account other than a Consumer Account issued on a prepaid basis in a specified amount or capable of being loaded with funds thereafter intended to be used for transactions with multiple, unaffiliated merchants for goods or services, or at automated teller machines.
+“Prepaid Account” means an account associated with a card, code or device that is: (1) directly or indirectly established through an employer for recurring electronic payment of an individual’s wages, salary, or other employee compensation or (2) an account other than a Consumer Account issued on a prepaid basis in a specified amount or capable of being loaded with funds thereafter that are intended to be used for electronic transactions.

 “Recipient” or “Payee” means a person or business entity that receives a payment through Digital Services.